Celebrating Extraordinary Acts of Compassion

 About the National Compassionate Caregiver of the Year Award

 The National Compassionate Caregiver of the Year (NCCY) Award is a national recognition program that elevates excellence in compassionate health care.
-Every year since 1999, the Schwartz Center for Compassionate Healthcare has honored outstanding health care professionals who display extraordinary devotion and compassion in caring for patients and families.
+Since 1999, the Schwartz Center for Compassionate Healthcare has honored outstanding health care professionals who display extraordinary devotion and compassion in caring for patients and families.
 The award recognizes those who make a profound difference through their unmatched dedication to compassionate, collaborative care.

 Each year, the award recipient and finalists are honored before an audience of 2,000 caregivers and health care executives at the Annual Kenneth B. Schwartz Compassionate Healthcare Dinner in Boston.
 In 2015, award-winning author Dr. Atul Gawande, served as the dinner’s featured speaker.